hfbassani/cozmini/README.md

  - "Hey, Cozmo" keyword detection.
  - API with support for several Cozmo tricks, including grabbing images from Cozmo's camera.
  - Easy to customize Cozmini's personality.
 Just edit [cozmo_instructions.txt](https://github.com/hfbassani/cozmini/blob/main/cozmo_instructions.txt).
- - Dev mode for when you don't have a Cozmo at hand.
+ - Dev mode that simulates Cozmo for when you don't have it at hand.

 ## API made accessible to Gemini: